(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Organic Molecules

 On Earth, all carbon-containing molecules have originated from biological, living organisms and are called organic compounds.
-The number of known organic compounds is quite large.
-There are many times more organic compounds known than all the other (inorganic) compounds discovered, about 7 million organic compounds.
-Fortunately, organic chemicals consist of relatively few similar parts combined differently.
-These structural similarities allow us to predict how a compound we have never seen before may react if we know how other molecules containing the same types of parts are known to react.
+Organic chemicals consist of relatively few similar parts combined in different ways.
+These structural similarities enable us to predict how a previously unseen compound may react, provided we understand how other molecules containing the same types of parts react.

 Organic reactions usually occur in the functional group, so learning about the reactivities of functional groups will prepare you to understand many other aspects of biochemistry.